About

 Methodology & data sources

-The analysis here leans on a small set of trustworthy, public sources:
+I lean on a small set of trustworthy, public sources:

 • Baseball Savant (Statcast) — pitch- and batted-ball-level tracking data: exit velocity, barrels, expected stats (xBA/xSLG/xwOBA), pitch types and spray coordinates.